-- (1) The following quantities must be recorded for equipment operating at 100 kV or above at facilities where fault recording equipment is required: - (a) Two sets of voltages for breaker-and-a-half and ring bus substation configurations.
+- (1) For facilities operating at 100 kV or above where fault recording equipment is required, recorded electrical quantities shall be sufficient to determine the following: - (a) Two sets of voltages for breaker-and-a-half and ring bus substation configurations.
 One set of voltages for each bus in other substation configurations.
-A set of voltages shall consist of each phase voltage waveform and the residual voltage waveform; - (b) For all lines, neutral (residual) current waveform; - (c) Circuit breaker status; - (d) Circuit breaker trip circuit status; and - (e) Date and time stamp (CST). - (2) For all new or upgraded fault recorder installations, additional items must also be recorded, as follows:
+A set of voltages shall consist of each phase voltage waveform; - (b) For all lines, neutral (residual) current waveform; - (c) Circuit breaker status; - (d) Circuit breaker trip circuit status; and - (e) Date and time stamp Central Prevailing Time (CPT). - (2) For all new or upgraded fault recorder installations, recorded electrical quantities shall be sufficient to determine the following additional items:

-- (a) For all autotransformers, current waveform for three phases and either neutral / residual current waveform or current waveform in delta windings; - (b) For all lines, two phase current waveforms; - (c) Status carrier transmitter control, i.e. start, stop, keying; and - (d) Status carrier received.
+- (a) For all autotransformers, high or low voltage terminal current waveform for three phases and either neutral / residual current waveform or current waveform in delta windings; - (b) For all lines, two phase current waveforms; - (c) Status carrier transmitter control (i.e. start, stop, keying); and - (d) Status carrier received.